Sunday, February 11, 2018

 LET IT ROCK

 Chuck's final recording session of the '50s was in July 1959.
-Only eight songs were recorded, enough for a very short album -- more like an EP.
-But if you consider this to be a end of the year release (just in time for holiday shopping), you could include the two Christmas songs Chuck recorded for a single the previous year.
-Found this cover for a compilation album and modified it.
+Only eight songs were recorded, enough for a very short album—more like an EP.
+But if you consider this to be an end-of-year release (just in time for holiday shopping), you could include the two Christmas songs Chuck recorded for a single the previous year.
+I found this cover for a compilation album and modified it.

 SIDE A